kix/evermed-test/README.md

 Symfony-specific contracts.
 This limits the flexibility a bit, since the end user would be forced into Symfony ecosystem;
 what if those dependencies are unwanted?

+### Packages
+#### Stream package
+First guess: `resource` is not a type in PHP, whereas most of the stream interactions are acting on streams.
+Could this be a way to harden types?

+#### MIME package
+Symfony's `UploadedFile` class requires a MIME type to instantiate.
+If we're downloading something, we need to figure out the MIME type that needs to be passed in.

 ## Sidenotes

 * Symfony's `UploadedFile` class docblock clearly suggests that the class is intended for "files uploaded through a